zhaox1n/parser-engine/README.md

 # parser-engine
-An sql parser module for database
+An sql parser module for database.